Are you a person that grinds their teeth and want to know how to stop it?

 You can also train your tongue, in a manner of speaking, by letting it rest lightly behind your upper front teeth.
 With your lips together and your teeth apart in this position, you are less likely to clench your jaw and grind your teeth during the day.

 You should also avoid eating chewy foods since these have the same effect as gnawing on pens and pencils.
-These include gum, popcorn, and steak, among others.
+These include gum, popcorn and steak.
 If you must eat these foods for one reason or another, you are well-advised to keep it to a minimum; doing so will give your jaw muscles a break and relieve your jaw’s soreness.

 If you’re still having a difficult time adopting these new habits, or getting rid of your old ones, you may ask your doctor about biofeedback.
 Here, you will be taught effective techniques in controlling the activity of your jaw and its surrounding muscles.